-YES!
 You get paid in love and satisfaction.

-Oh.
 That’s probably not what you meant, huh?

 Money for Homeschooling From the Government

 Some families fear that tax credits or deductions are just the beginning of allowing the government into your homeschooling world.

 However, many others take those tax credits or deductions (if offered by their state) and find that they are helpful for their families.